chooper/charleshooper.net/source/_posts/2013-10-19-troubleshooting-elbs-with-elbping.markdown

     $ dig @ns-942.amazon.com +tcp elb-123456789.us-east-1.elb.amazonaws.com ANY

 The `tcp` flag is suggested as your ELB could have too many records to fit inside of a single UDP packet.
-I'm also told, but haven't personally confirmed, that Amazon will only display up to 6 nodes *unless* you perform an `ANY` query.
+You also need to perform an `ANY` query because Amazon's nameservers will only return a subset of the nodes otherwise.
 Running this command will give you output that looks something like this (trimmed for brevity):

     ;; ANSWER SECTION:
     elb-123456789.us-east-1.elb.amazonaws.com.
 60 IN SOA ns-942.amazon.com. root.amazon.com.
 1376719867 3600 900 7776000 60